RGreeneRI/kde5-FreeBSD12/README.md

 "./kde5_inst.sh" to run the script.

-The script installs tools and drivers to accomodate it being installed as a VMware guest.
-You will have to install the proper video drivers if running it on a real computer.
+The script optionally installs tools and drivers to accomodate it being installed as a VMware guest.
+You may have to install the proper video drivers if running it on a real computer.

 Thanks,